BSidesSF/bsidessf.github.io/about.md

 # Mission Statement

-BSidesSF is a non-profit organization designed to advance the body of Information Security knowledge, by providing an annual, two day, open forum for discussion and debate for security engineers and their affiliates.
+BSides SF is a non-profit organization designed to advance the body of Information Security knowledge, by providing an annual, two day, open forum for discussion and debate for security engineers and their affiliates.
 We produce a conference that is a source of education, collaboration, and continued conversation for information technologists and those associated with this field.
-The technical and academic presentations at BSidesSF are given in the spirit of peer review and advanced knowledge dissemination.
+The technical and academic presentations at BSides SF are given in the spirit of peer review and advanced knowledge dissemination.
 This allows the field of Information Security to grow in breadth and depth, and continue in its pursuit of highly advanced scientifically based knowledge.

 # What is BSides?

 BSides San Francisco is an Information / Security conference that's different.
 We're a 100% volunteer organized event, put on by and for the community, and we truly strive to keep information free.

-There is no charge to the public to attend BSidesSF.
+There is no charge to the public to attend BSides SF.
 Our costs are covered by our generous donors and sponsors, who share our vision of free dissemination of information.
 The conversations are getting more potent and the "TALK AT YOU" conferences are starting to realize they have to change.
-BSidesSF is making this happen by shaking-up the format.
+BSides SF is making this happen by shaking-up the format.

 # The next big thing